Erbology

 A number of studies have found that treating animals (usually rats) with hibiscus stopped embryos from implanting into the wall of the uterus.
 This must happen to ensure that that the embryo develops into a foetus and the pregnancy continues successfully.

-Researchers also theorized that hibiscus might be contributing to creating an unfavorable environment for implantation in the womb.(2)
+Researchers also theorised that hibiscus might be contributing to creating an unfavourable environment for implantation in the womb.(2)

 Both of the studies mentioned above used a species of hibiscus called Hibiscus rosa sinensis which is closely related to Hibiscus sabdariffa.